 Another essential point to consider is the effect that giving up standing as “head of the household” can cause, as it is extremely problematic for some older adults.
 It will take some advance thoughtful planning to determine how to best help the senior preserve dignity, freedom and a sense of control.

 If you and your sisters and brothers are unsure about your ability to provide the best care for an aging loved one, another option that may be better for both the older person and your family is the addition of a home care provider, such as Live Well at Home.
 Our experienced caregivers partner with families to make sure that older adults remain safe and thriving in their homes – whether that includes just a couple of hours each week of companionship to improve socialization, personal care assistance for safe bathing and dressing, help with housecleaning and meal preparation, or full-time, live-in care.
 We provide a free in-home meeting to learn more about the senior and to recommend a plan of care to address all concerns.
-Call on Live Well at Home, the top provider of Lincoln dementia care, at 916-459-3220 or via our online form to learn more about our Lincoln home care services.
+Call on Live Well at Home, the top provider of Lincoln dementia care, at 916-459-3220 or via our online form to learn more about our Lincoln dementia care and home care services.